 Several days later, Hawkins moved out of Cleveland altogether.
 While he wasn’t happy with not being able to defend himself, or having to move so quickly, he was glad the DSA stopped by his home.
-He said it gave him a chance to feel heard.
+He said it gave him a chance to feel heard by somebody.

-Even outside of formal eviction proceedings, some landlords may be resorting to so-called “self-help evictions,” where they illegally change the locks of a rental home or shut off the utilities, Staudt said.
-She said her office has only helped with a few of those cases since March, but Staudt is sure more are flying under the radar.
+Even outside of formal eviction proceedings, some landlords may be resorting to so-called “self help evictions,” where they illegally change the locks of a rental home, or shut off the utilities in the home, Staudt said.
+She said her office has only helped with a few of those cases since March, but she is sure more are flying under the radar.

 Evan Spath, an organizer with that group’s “Stomp out Slumlords” campaign, said at the height of its door-to-door canvasses, his group was doing 300-500 door knocks a month, with about one-third of those resulting in conversations with tenants.
 Tenants who spoke with DSA were 80 percent more likely to show up in court, he said.